Falling in Reverse: Non-album singles and death of Derek Jones (2018–2022)

 On November 20, 2019, a new single titled "Popular Monster" was released, depicting Radke exploring his demons and eventually transforming into a werewolf.
 On December 17, 2019, the band's debut album The Drug in Me Is You was certified gold record by the RIAA, to celebrate that the album won gold the band organized a tour called The Drug In Me Is Gold Tour with supporting acts like Escape the Fate and The Word Alive.
 They also announced that they would play all the songs on the album.
 The band announced that they will be supporting a tour with Asking Alexandria called Like House On Fire World Tour along with Wage War and Hyro the Hero.
 The tour was postponed due to the COVID-19 pandemic.
 On February 13, 2020, the band released the single "The Drug In Me Is Reimagined", which is the piano version of the single "The Drug In Me Is You".
 Regarding the single, Radke said he wanted to give the fans something special: "This song was not made with the hope of gaining new fans — this was made specifically for the fans that have been here from the beginning.
 I wanted to strip down the music to show you how raw the lyrics actually are.
 So you can feel the song in a completely different way."

-On April 21, 2020, Radke announced via Twitter that Derek Jones had died,.
-No statement was given to cause of his death.
+On April 21, 2020, Radke announced via Twitter that Derek Jones had died.
+His cause of death was revealed later in Radke's book "I Can Explain" as subdural hematoma.
 On July 14, 2020, the band released the song "Carry On", the song was planned to be included in the Coming Home album but in the end it was not included.
 Months earlier, Ronnie showed the song on his Twitch channel.

 On October 18, 2020, Thompson announced via Instagram that he was returning to the band.
-On February 12, 2021 the band released the single "I'm Not a Vampire (Revamped)", a new version of orchestral rock similar to "The Drug in Me Is Reimagined", at the end of the music video features a tribute to guitarist Derek Jones.
-The music video also features the appearance of vocalist Ronnie Radke's girlfriend, Saraya Bevis, also known as Paige, a former WWE wrestler.
-The band announced two shows called "Live From The Unknown" that would be at the end of April 2021, the two concerts would be via streaming due to the COVID-19 pandemic.

 Sometime before the shows, Tyler Burgess and Johnny Mele left the band, with Wes Horton III taking over permanently for bass and backing vocals and Luke Holland as a touring drummer.
 The band announced that they would return to the stage after a year and a half due to the COVID-19 Pandemic.
 The band announced their participation in "Welcome to Rockville Festival 2021" with bands like Metallica, Lynyrd Skynyrd, Mudvayne, Anthrax, among others.
 The band also announced their participation in Rocklahoma 2021, along with bands like Slipknot, Rob Zombie, Limp Bizkit, Chevelle, Halestorm, Anthrax and more.